babli-analyst/Instahyre_Job_Analytics/README.md

 - Freshers face tough competition in thejob market.

-# Challenges Faced
+# Challenges and Solutions
-- **Website Ban**: Faced repeated bans on the 1Mg official website during data scraping attempts.
+- **Data Scraping**: Data scraping was the main challenge as site was not changing for different pages .
-- **Google Colab Solution**: Resolved the issue by migrating scraping operations to Google Colab.
+- **Selenium Framework**: Resolved the issue of data scraping using Selenium.
-- **Extended Scraping Time**: Extracting details of each medicine took more time than anticipated.
+- **Extended Scraping Time**: Extracting details of each job profile took more time than anticipated.
-- **Duplicate Data Issue**: Encountered delays due to duplicate data in the scraping process.
-- **Learning Efficiency**: Gained insights into optimizing scraping methods for speed and accuracy.